 Winner: WannaCry Ransomware

-While not a data breach, no 2017 cyberattack list would be complete without listing WannaCry.
-The ransomware infected computers and servers in 74 countries and, as the report says, affected hospitals, businesses like Fedex, rail stations, universities, at least one national telco, etc. Millions of users were impacted worldwide.
-See report here.
+While not a data breach, no 2017 cyber-attack list would be complete without listing WannaCry.
+The ransomware infected computers and servers in 74 countries, millions of users across the world, and, affected hospitals, businesses like Fedex, rail stations, universities, at least one national telco, etc. See report here.

 According to reports, 8Track, the most popular internet radio service provider, suffered a data breach which compromised 18 million user accounts.
 The data hacked included usernames, email addresses, and partially encrypted passwords.
-According to the owner of 8Tracks, the only accounts compromised were accounts that were authenticated through Github.
-When created, those accounts were not secured using two-factor authentication.
-Purported, accounts authenticated via Google or Facebook authentication were not affected by the hack.
+According to the owner of 8Tracks, the only accounts compromised were accounts authenticated through Github without two-factor authentication activated.
+Reports indicate that 8Track accounts authenticated via Google or Facebook authentication were not affected by the hack.

 Winner: Reliance Jio

-120 million customers of Reliance Jio had their personal data hacked.
-Reliance Jio is one of India’s largest mobile phone carriers.
-This was the largest breach of personal data ever in India.
-Among the data stolen was customer names, mobile numbers, email addresses, and the unique ID number of the phone.
-The hacked data was offered for sale.
+The largest breach of personal data ever in India happened when 120 million customers of Reliance Jio, one of India’s largest mobile phone carriers, had their personal data hacked.
+Among the data stolen were customer names, mobile numbers, email addresses, and the unique ID number of the phone.
+This information was then listed for sale.
 See report here.